36bits/msmquote/README.md

 [![Language grade: Java](https://img.shields.io/lgtm/grade/java/g/36bits/msmquote.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/36bits/msmquote/context:java)
 [![Total alerts](https://img.shields.io/lgtm/alerts/g/36bits/msmquote.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/36bits/msmquote/alerts/)

 **msmquote** is a Java application for updating investment quote data and currency exchange rates in Microsoft Money files.
-The quote data and exchange rates are obtained from APIs provided by [Yahoo Finance](https://finance.yahoo.com/).
+The quote data and exchange rates are obtained online from APIs provided by [Yahoo Finance](https://finance.yahoo.com/).

 **msmquote** updates quote data for stocks, bonds, mutual funds, market indices and currency exchange rates.
 Exchange rate updates are applied to Microsoft Money's exchange rate table.

 **msmquote** can also be used to update historical quote data for a single investment with data retrieved from either the Yahoo Finance API or a CSV file generated using the Yahoo Finance historical prices download facility.

 ## Getting Started
-Download the latest [msmquote JAR](https://github.com/36bits/msmquote/releases) to your machine and run it from the command line as follows:
+Download the latest **msmquote** [ZIP archive](https://github.com/36bits/msmquote/releases) and extract it to a suitable folder on your machine.
+Run **msmsquote** from the root of the extracted folder using the following command line:

-`java -jar msmquote-3.1.3.jar moneyfile.mny password source`
+`bin\java -jar msmquote-3.1.6.jar moneyfile.mny password source`

 Parameters:
 * **moneyfile.mny** is the Microsoft Money file that you wish to update